DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 * **Project Inception and Vision**
 * Team Kickoff
 * Assumptions, Hypotheses
-* Design Studio and Prototype as Initial MVP
+* Design Studio and Prototype towards Initial MVP
 * DevOps and Team Provisioning
 * Development Workflow with Everything in Code
 * DevOps, Server Provisioning and Deployment
+Note:
+Project Inception and Vision means that there has to be some starting point, based on input from the client and a first processing of that input (which may have come from a full RFP round trip or simply a telephone conversation) into something that understands the problem, product and market in terms of value.

 * **Project Inception and Vision**